 - Last grade - the final grade is the grade earned on the most recent attempt only

 - If 'Shuffled randomly' is selected, then the order of questions in the quiz will be randomly shuffled each time a student starts a new attempt at the quiz.
 The intention is to make it a little harder for students to copy from each other.

 - For longer quizzes it makes sense to stretch the quiz over several pages by limiting the number of questions per page.
 When adding questions to the quiz, page breaks will automatically be inserted according to the setting you choose here.
 However, you will also be able to move page breaks around by hand later on the editing page.

 - Note that changing this setting has no effect on questions you have already added to the quiz.
 The setting will only apply to questions you add subsequently.
 To change the page breaks in an existing quiz, you need to go to the quiz editing screen, tick the 'Show page breaks' checkbox, then use the repaginate control.

 - Navigation method (available by clicking Show Advanced)

 By choosing Sequential instead of Free, the teacher is forcing the student to progress through the questions in order without being able to go back to a previous question or skip to a later one.

 - How questions behave

 - Deferred feedback - Students must enter an answer to each question and then submit the entire quiz, before anything is graded or they get any feedback.

 - Adaptive mode and Adaptive mode (no penalties) - Allows students to have multiple attempts at the question before moving on to the next question.
-The question can adapt itself to the student's answer, for example by giving some hints before asking the student to try again.
+This behaviour requires that the "Whether correct" box is ticked under "During the attempt" in the "Review options" section, at a minimum.